Sleep on it

 - Critical decisions

 It’s that second point – incomplete information for decisions – that I’m interested in here.
-When I met up with Sonia Lamb, the Operations Director of Manchester digital agency Building Blocks, she said
+A Synergist user told us:

 “We have over 50 people here now.
 It’s nonstop.
 No one person could hold all that information in their head at once.
 Yet in my job I’m responsible for what we deliver.